MorganBx/Star-Trek-Props/pages/series.md

 ## Browse Series

-Use this word cloud visualization to browse series.
+Use this word cloud visualization to browse the items by the Star Trek series in which it appears.
 Word size is determined by frequency and all words link to a corresponding collection search.